 Maximum site coverage

 The maximum area that may be covered by buildings will be determined by the MBDRC per each home site size, location and configuration.
+It should be consistent with rural character of Mission Bay Preserve.

 Maximum building height